csesmita/kubernetes-helper/RefreshCluster.md

 //Change Redis IP in files - create script and in job.yaml.
 No docker image rebuilding required.

 // Change logging levels of kube-scheduler by copying from /tmp, and --terminated-pod-gc-threshold by copying kube-controller-manager from /tmp.
-// Copy kube-scheduler scheduler.conf into schedulerconf/ if using the multi profile with schedulerconf/

 // Change event-ttl in kube-apiserver if needed.

 // Copy config dir from 104 to 306.